Quick Answer

 Refunds and credits need to be specific, not lumped into a generic "money back" action.
 Keep internal policy entries for full cancellation, partial refund, downgrade credit, duplicate charge, and service interruption credit.

 Even without reading legal rules into them, named billing sections such as Lexington Section 8.4 "Credit for Service Interruption," Section 8.2 "Notification of Rates and Charges," and Section 7.4 "Late Payment" are a practical reminder to log credits, charges, and payment issues as separate events.
-For each refund or credit, keep this evidence set:
+For each refund or credit, keep a detailed record:

 If California is in scope, note that the CDTFA Business Taxes Law Guide Article 7 page (Revision 2026) lists Regulation 1584 "Membership Fees."
 That listing alone is not enough to determine treatment.
 Avoid improvised timing logic for membership-like offers without a reviewed position.